-Analysis | Amy Coney Barrett’s 2017 confirmation hearing, analyzed
+Analysis | What you need to know about Amy Coney Barrett’s 2017 confirmation hearing

-But that exchange is hardly the only one from Barrett’s 2017 confirmation hearing that could be at issue in the weeks to come — nor is it the only interesting one from that hearing.
+But that exchange is hardly the only one from Barrett’s 2017 confirmation hearing that could be at issue this week — nor is it the only interesting one from that hearing.

-Below are some we’ve picked out upon a review of that hearing’s transcript.
+Below are some we’ve picked out upon a review of that hearing.

 Barrett’s views on Supreme Court precedent and Roe v.
 Wade